 - Reduction of youth marijuana use and its related consequences

 Carrying out the mission, the coalition began crafting the policies and procedures needed to create and sustain an organized, connected, strategic and inclusive substance abuse prevention system throughout Kent County by: Holding the system accountable to outcomes; Implementing a data driven process; including diverse community participants throughout the process; making collaborative/shared decisions; providing culturally competent prevention services; and utilizing flexible and coordinated resources.

 The evolution of the KCPC has focused on addressing emerging community issues and structural needs of the coalition; such as: (1) incorporation of various Ad-hoc and Sub-Committees (e.g. development of a 5 county Regional Planning Coalition including Kent, Allegan, Berrien, Ottawa and Muskegon Counties, Minors in Possession, Red Ribbon, and Finance & Sustainability Ad-hoc’s; Faith Community Partnerships for Change and Communities Mobilizing for Change on Alcohol Sub-Committees) and (2) leadership and volunteer transition with an emphasis on re-commitment and re-engagement of community stakeholders.

-Although we have made tremendous strides to empower and foster change to impact community level conditions, challenges exists in the following areas: sustainable recruitment and engagement of youth volunteers, collection of data that culturally represents our community, translation services (to at least meet the needs of our fastest growing Hispanic population), and the inheritance of our current DFC project – Making Sobriety Attract (MSA).
+Although we have made tremendous strides to empower and foster change to impact community level conditions, challenges exists in the following areas: sustainable recruitment and engagement of youth volunteers, collection of data that culturally represents our community, and translation services (to at least meet the needs of our fastest growing Hispanic population).
 In an organized effort to build capacity, coordination and reduction in the duplication of services the former ATOD Partnership merged its membership into a more structured, formalized, sustainable, policy driven entity, namely the Kent County Prevention Coalition.